Vantor (company): 2024: Launch of WorldView Legion

-In 2024, Maxar Intelligence launched WorldView Legion a fleet of six high-performing satellites that dramatically expanded the ability to revisit the most rapidly changing areas on Earth, enabling more near-time insights.
+In 2024, Maxar Intelligence launched WorldView Legion a fleet of six satellites that expanded the ability to revisit the rapidly changing areas on Earth, enabling more near-time insights.

 In October 2025, Maxar Intelligence and Maxar Space Systems rebranded to become Vantor and Lanteris respectively.

 February – June 2025: Launch of Raptor & Sentry

 In February 2025, the company launched Raptor, a software suite that integrates Vantor's 3D terrain data with a drone's camera to allow autonomous drone systems to navigate and extract target ground coordinates without GPS and GNSS.

 Four months later, in June 2025, the company launched Sentry, a geospatial monitoring system that automates the detection of physical changes on Earth's surface.
-The software integrates imagery collected from multiple satellite constellations and other sensors to track activity across large geographic areas, such as new construction, movement of equipment, or environmental changes.

 October 2025: Rebrand to Vantor & launch of Tensorglobe

-In October 2025, Maxar Intelligence officially rebranded as Vantor, marking the company's transition from a satellite imagery provider to a software-driven spatial intelligence company.
-In tandem, Vantor launched Tensorglobe, an AI-powered spatial intelligence platform that combines sensor data across satellites, drones, and ground assets into a living 3D replica of Earth.

-Products and services

-Vantor provides spatial intelligence and earth observation products and services for various industries such as commercial mapping, defense, government, and system integrators.

-Drone vision and monitoring

-Raptor is a vision-based software suite that used a drone's native camera and 3D terrain data without GPS dependencies, Sentry is a monitoring platform for intelligence.

-Mapping

-Vivid is a mapping software suite consisting of Mosaic (seamless map tiles), Terrain (digital terrain data), and Features (vector tiles).

-Satellite imaging

-WorldView is a satellite imaging software suite consisting of 2D (high-resolution satellite imagery), Radar (radar imagery), and Space (spacecraft imagery).

-Spatial intelligence

-Tensorglobe is a spatial intelligence software suite consisting of Cortex (constellation orchestration software), Forge (platform to produce a digital twin of earth), and Nexus (hosting and API).

-Vantor Hub is a cloud-based environment built around Tensorglobe.
+In December 2025, Vantor announced working with geospatial AI startup Niantic Spatial on a air-to-ground visual positioning system for defense-related operations, especially where GPS is denied.